55 Wall Street, New Haven, CT 06511

-Jane Karr spent the last 30 years as an editor at The New York Times, 20 of them covering education – from breaking news to long-form enterprise, from preschool to grad school to lifelong learning.
-As editor of the Education Life section, she took deep dives into important issues like the cost of college and the rise of charter schools, winning Education Writers Association awards for herself and for her writers, as well as two Publishers Awards from The Times for overall excellence.
+Jane Karr spent 30 years as an editor at The New York Times, 20 of them covering education – from breaking news to long-form magazine pieces, from preschool to grad school to lifelong learning.
+As editor of the Education Life section, she took deep dives into important issues like the cost of college and the rise of charter schools, winning Education Writers Association awards for herself and for her writers, as well as two Publishers Awards for overall excellence.

 She came to education with a varied background: She also served at The Times as editor of the Sunday Styles section, deputy editor of Arts & Leisure and an editor in metro, national and travel.
 She supervised arts coverage at The Miami Herald, and edited the likes of Hunter Thompson and Ken Kesey as an associate editor at Rolling Stone.
 Her articles have appeared in The Times, Washington Post, New York Daily News, Newsday, Toronto Star, Women’s Day and Us Magazine, among other publications.

 In her fourth year at Yale, she taps her passion for education by teaching a course on writing about the field.

 - Narrative writing

 By appointment 4-6 p.m.
 Wednesdays, face to face.
 Sign up on Calendly.
 Email to request a meeting on another day, via Zoom.